 Babies first foods…I’ve covered the very best foods to start off with in my last post.
 To catch up click here.
-Now come fruit and grain.
+Once they are eating a good variety of these foods, next comes the introduction of fruit and grain.

 Just to reiterate, all fruit needs to be in season (freshest) and always local (or, at least, Australian).
 Please don’t compromise your babies health and nutrition with anything less.

 Depending upon the season when your baby is due to start solids, you can gently stew or steam peeled fruits such as apple, pear or stone fruits to be pureed.

 Raw fruits that are good to puree or mash include berries, papaya, rockmelon and mango, which are high in enzymes making it easier for baby to digest them.
 Banana is one of the few carbohydrates that contains the enzyme analyse, which assists digestion.

 As most dried fruits are almost pure sugar and either preserved with sulphites or vegetable oil (both toxic and dangerous), I don’t recommend them for baby.
 As convenient as they are, I don’t believe they should form part of a young babies diet at all.